mannibasi/mannibasi/README.md

 I am a **Software Engineering Leader** with 20 years of experience building and modernizing high-scale FinTech platforms.
 I balance a strong hands-on technical foundation with the ability to lead empowered, high-performing teams.
 I am equally at home defining engineering strategy as I am architecting solutions or diving into the code.

-I am currently working as a **Lead Software Engineer** at **Griffiths Waite** (a technology consultancy that builds custom AI products for large enterprises, helping leaders move beyond experimentation and deliver measurable business impact).
+I am currently working as a **Lead Software Engineer** at **GW** (a technology consultancy that builds custom AI products for large enterprises, helping leaders move beyond experimentation and deliver measurable business impact).

 ---